kfcampbell/kfcampbell.github.io/_posts/2020-05-21-go-for-csharp-people-part-one.markdown

 ## Goals of this blog post

 Welcome!
-This post assumes working knowledge of C# and it's targetted toward those without Go experience.
+This post assumes working knowledge of C# and it's targeted toward those without Go experience.
 The aim is to provide just enough of an introduction to the language to make you dangerous :P.

 When I start learning a new language, I tend to learn best by doing - that is, I like to experiment and make the dumb mistakes myself, before the deeper lessons sink in, and I'd like to make this the sort of blog post I wish I had when I was learning Go for the first time.